ngless-toolkit/ngless/docs/sources/Functions.rst

 - ``{solexa}`` or ``{64}`` assumes that the file is encoded with a 64 offset.
   This is used for older Illumina/Solexa machines.
 - ``{auto}``: use auto detection.
 This is the default.

+If ``interleaved`` is ``True``, then the input is assumed to be interleaved (i.e., paired-end reads are represented by each mate being adjacent in the file with the same ID).

 When loading a data set, quality control is carried out and statistics can be visualised in a graphical user interface (GUI).
 Statistics calculated are: